ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

             config.BasePath = "http://localhost";
             var apiInstance = new FrontendApi(config);
             var refresh = true;  // bool? | Refresh a login session  If set to true, this will refresh an existing login session by asking the user to sign in again.
-This will reset the authenticated_at time of the session. (optional) var aal = "aal_example";  // string | Request a Specific AuthenticationMethod Assurance Level  Use this parameter to upgrade an existing session's authenticator assurance level (AAL).
+This will reset the authenticated_at time of the session. (optional) var aal = "aal_example";  // string? | Request a Specific AuthenticationMethod Assurance Level  Use this parameter to upgrade an existing session's authenticator assurance level (AAL).
 This allows you to ask for multi-factor authentication.
 When an identity sign in using e.g. username+password, the AAL is 1.
-If you wish to \"upgrade\" the session's security by asking the user to perform TOTP / WebAuth/ ... you would set this to \"aal2\". (optional) var xSessionToken = "xSessionToken_example";  // string | The Session Token of the Identity performing the settings flow. (optional) var returnSessionTokenExchangeCode = true;  // bool? | EnableSessionTokenExchangeCode requests the login flow to include a code that can be used to retrieve the session token after the login flow has been completed. (optional) var returnTo = "returnTo_example";  // string | The URL to return the browser to after the flow was completed. (optional) var via = "via_example";  // string | Via should contain the identity's credential the code should be sent to.
+If you wish to \"upgrade\" the session's security by asking the user to perform TOTP / WebAuth/ ... you would set this to \"aal2\". (optional) var xSessionToken = "xSessionToken_example";  // string? | The Session Token of the Identity performing the settings flow. (optional) var returnSessionTokenExchangeCode = true;  // bool? | EnableSessionTokenExchangeCode requests the login flow to include a code that can be used to retrieve the session token after the login flow has been completed. (optional) var returnTo = "returnTo_example";  // string? | The URL to return the browser to after the flow was completed. (optional) var via = "via_example";  // string? | Via should contain the identity's credential the code should be sent to.
 Only relevant in aal2 flows. (optional)

             try
             {